pandasanjay/talking-clock/README.md

 /api - use /lib logic to serve as API \

 ## 4. Why /lib and /api folder has a package.json
-These are sub-modules inside a application.
+These are sub-modules inside an application.

 ## 5. How /api get access to /lib code (taking-clock)
 We link `/lib` code `npm link ../lib` which make that accessible as a module.